 Once you see what could happen next time you go to an ATM, you’ll understand why he’s sending a FREE copy of his new book to any American who answers right here.

 Now, if we only looked at the stock chart and the CDS chart, it’d be easy to conclude that Bank of America is doomed!
 But don’t make that mistake.
 Because a chart of the company’s price-to-book ratio paints a very different picture.

 As long as we can trust that the company’s stated book value is accurate, the stock’s dirt cheap.
 It’s trading at a price-to-book ratio of just 0.32, compared to 2.1 for the average stock in the S&P 500.

 So which is it?
 Is Bank of America a value trap destined for the trash heap?
 Or a screaming bargain?
 All we have to do is ask this guy…

 He just plunked down $5 billion yesterday to buy preferred stock in Bank of America.

 I don’t know about you, but I don’t make it a habit to bet against Warren Buffett.
 This is no exception.
 Based on his latest move, I’d have to say that Bank of America represents a screaming bargain for long-term investors.

 But let us know what you think about Bank of America – or any of our work at Wall Street Daily.
-You can either send us an email to email@example.com or post a comment below.
+You can either send feedback or post a comment below.

 Ahead of the tape,